Rental agreements often include a guarantor for financial reasons, but their involvement and set of responsibilities can vary on a case by case basis.

 If the landlord or agent assesses that tenants’ income is too low to guarantee consistent payment of the rent on time, or perhaps even the upfront security deposit, they will insist on a guarantor.

-As tenants, when is your income not enough to sign an agreement without a guarantor?
+As tenants, when is your income not enough to sign an agreement without a rent guarantor?

 - As a general rule of thumb, your annual income should be 30 times the monthly rent, according to Smart Money Tools.